Do Moth Balls Keep Mice Away

 • Store food in airtight containers.

-• Keep trash cans sealed.
+• Keep trash cans sealed tightly.

 2. Eliminate Hiding Spots